 Over the past several years, O&R has been enhancing its overhead distribution system by deploying a highly reliable, compact overhead cable system.
 Known as spacer cables, this system includes conductors which are covered with two layers of polymer, designed to allow intermittent tree contacts without causing an outage or nuisance tripping.
 The conductors are also supported by a high strength messenger, which provides mechanical support, serves as a system neutral, and acts as a shield wire against lightning.
 The compact footprint of the system also allows O&R to reduce tree trimming clearances.

-This investment will expand O&R's installation of spacer cables in the overhead distribution system by over 75 miles over the 5-year plan.
-Within the 5-year plan, O&R has identified 27 specific overhead spacer cable projects to enhance 30 miles of overhead distribution line.
-In addition, O&R plans to enhance another 45 miles of overhead distribution line.
+Within the five-year plan, O&R has identified 27 specific overhead spacer cable projects to enhance 30 miles of overhead distribution line.